 Jesse Glass – After Heraclitus.
-Fossil facsimilies with fragmentary poetic etchings, accompanied by book, presented in box, in a strictly limited edition of six.
+Fossil facsimilies with fragmentary poetic etchings, accompanied by book, presented in a box and black organza bag, in a strictly limited edition of five.
 Also available as book only.
 Click here to read a sample of the text.

 After Heraclitus is a meditation on social class (as reflected in language), language (as reflected in itself), (history of science), (philosophy as graffiti, and graffiti philosophy), (translation as graffiti), (paleontology as found art), (paleontology as evidence of auto-generative form in lower types of matter), (paleontology as evidence of panspermia), (paleontology as proof of the gods), (cosmological time, geological time and human time), (the ethics of graffiti), (the ethics of science), (the ethics of art), (the maintenance of form in fire, in liquids, and in liquid-acting solids), and living things that maintain form, yet can be perceived as ever-moving liquids.